graphqlize/graphqlize.github.io/docs/graphqlize/intro.md

 ## License

-The use and distribution terms for this software are covered by the [Eclipse Public License - v 2.0](https://www.eclipse.org/legal/epl-2.0) which can be found in the file LICENSE at the root of this distribution.
+The use and distribution terms for this software are covered by the [Eclipse Public License - v 2.0](https://www.eclipse.org/legal/epl-2.0).
 By using this software in any fashion, you are agreeing to be bound by the terms of this license.
-You must not remove this notice, or any other, from this software.